UnderminersTeam/UndertaleModTool/README.md

 heya.
 I heard you like digging deep into Undertale data so I made a tool just for you!
 Downloads are here: https://github.com/krzys-h/UndertaleModTool/releases

 ### Main features
-* Can read every single byte from the lastest PC version Undertale data.win file (bytecode version 16 = 0x10 only, at least for now) and then recreate a byte-for-byte exact copy from the decoded data.
+* Can read every single byte from the data file for lastest version of Undertale, and probably other GameMaker: Studio games (GM:S 1.4 bytecode version 16 = 0x10 only, at least for now, GM:S2 support is being worked on) for every platform and then recreate a byte-for-byte exact copy from the decoded data.
 * Properly handles all of the pointers in the file so that if you add/remove stuff, make things longer/shorter, move them around etc. the file format won't break.
 * An editor which lets you change (almost) every single value, including unknown ones.
 A lot better than a hex editor, huh?
 * Includes a (very) simple level editor